gilbitron/staticus/content/docs/installation.md

 ## Install Staticus

-Use composer to create a new Staticus site:
+To install Staticus, use composer to create a new project:

 ```
 composer create-project gilbitron/staticus my-site